Too Many Dates

 "Why is that?"
 Luna asked.

-"I can't go with all of them," He informed her.
+"I can't go with all of them, that would be just crazy," He informed her.

 "Why not?"
 Luna asked, undeterred.